Opinion | GOP leaders can follow Reagan or Trump, but not both

 If compelled to choose, the MAGA foreign policy platform seems more politically expedient, especially in a Republican primary contest.
 The problem is, Republicans like Pompeo likely believe in Reagan’s vision over Trump’s and would prefer to govern that way as well.

 Not all 2024 GOP prospects are caught on the horns of this dilemma.
-Maryland Gov. Larry Hogan will be the next politician to speak to the Institute’s Westminster group.
-Last month, when asked if he chose Trump or Biden, he said that he “voted for Ronald Reagan.”
+Maryland Gov. Larry Hogan will be the next politician to speak to the Reagan Institute.
+Last month, when asked if he chose Trump or Biden, he said he “voted for Ronald Reagan.”

 Read more from Josh Rogin’s archive, follow him on Twitter or subscribe to his updates on Facebook.